Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Introduction

 \section{Introduction}

-In materials science the fractured surfaces demonstrate the self-affine geometry on many scales.
-Moreover, the fractal analysis of fractured surfaces by projective covering and box-counting method shows that the fractured surface can be depicted not only by one fractal dimension, but also by multifractal spectrum \cite{Mandelbrot,Stach}.
-At the same time, surface roughness profiles of periodically deformed Al \cite{GordienkoSPIE,ZasimchukMEP,GordienkoAEM}, slip line morphology in Cu \cite{Kleiser,Neuhauser}, and dislocation patterns in Cu after tensile \cite{Zaiser} also demonstrate the self-similar features on many scales.
+Many aggregation phenomena in natural processes take place by exchange of solitary agents (monomers) between their aggregates (clusters): phase ordering \cite{LifshitzSlyozovRU}, atom deposition \cite{Zangwill}, stellar evolution \cite{Chandrasekhar}, growth and distribution of assets \cite{Ispolatov}, and city population even \cite{Leyvraz}.
+In materials science the hierarchical defect substructures that were observed experimentally in deformed metals and alloys appear as a result of some aggregation processes among solitary crystal defects.
+As a result, the hierarchical defect substructures can demonstrate the self-affine geometry on many scales.
+In fact, the fractal analysis of fractured surfaces by projective covering and box-counting method shows that the fractured surface can be depicted not only by one fractal dimension, but also by multifractal spectrum \cite{Mandelbrot,Stach2003theory,Stach2003exp}.
+At the same time, surface roughness profiles of periodically deformed Al \cite{GordienkoSPIE,GordienkoPhysMez2007,GordienkoMSF2008}, slip line morphology in Cu \cite{Kleiser,Neuhauser}, and dislocation patterns in Cu after tensile \cite{Zaiser} also demonstrate the self-similar features on many scales.
 Recently, transition from homogeneous dislocation arrangement to scale-invariant structure was described by the statistical model of noise-induced transition \cite{Hahner}.
-Several other models and theories were proposed to explain the scale-invariant behavior of crystal defect aggregations that possibly lead to self-affine geometry of fractured surfaces \cite{Ananthakrishna}.
+Several other models and theories were proposed to explain the scale-invariant behavior of crystal defect aggregations \cite{GordienkoPhilMag1994} that possibly lead to self-affine geometry of fractured surfaces \cite{Ananthakrishna}.

-The hierarchical defect substructures that were observed experimentally in deformed metals and alloys appear as a result of some aggregation processes among solitary crystal defects.
-It should be noted that many aggregation phenomena in other natural processes also take place by exchange of solitary agents (monomers) between their aggregates (clusters): phase ordering \cite{LifshitzSlyozovRU,LifshitzSlyozovEN}, atom deposition \cite{Zangwill}, stellar evolution \cite{Chandrasekhar}, growth and distribution of assets \cite{Ispolatov}, and city population even \cite{Leyvraz}.
-In such aggregation processes monomers can leave one cluster and attach to another.
+The general model of aggregate growth on the basis of the simple additive rules that correspond to one-step aggregation process and its scaling properties are of great interest in this physical context.
+In such one-step aggregation processes monomers can leave one cluster and attach to another.
 Usually these exchange processes are described by an exchange rate kernel $K(i,\mbox{ }j)$, i.e. by the rate of transfer of monomers from a cluster of size $i$ (detaching event) to a cluster of size $j$ (attaching event).
 Generally, the rate of monomer exchange between two clusters depends on their active interface surfaces that are dependent on their sizes, morphology (line, plane, disk, sphere, fractal, etc), probability of detaching and attaching events, etc.